jessecallahan/quick_chat/README.md

-# Notes For Sept 10
+# Notes For Sept 12

-needs authentication
+get friend box to work

-clear textarea
+brainstorm data organization specifically how each chat group will be linkedup clear textarea